awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-rule-weightedtargetgroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Weight`  <a name="cfn-vpclattice-rule-weightedtargetgroup-weight"></a>
 Only required if you specify multiple target groups for a forward action\.
-The "weight" determines how requests are distributed to the target group\.
+The weight determines how requests are distributed to the target group\.
 For example, if you specify two target groups, each with a weight of 10, each target group receives half the requests\.
 If you specify two target groups, one with a weight of 10 and the other with a weight of 20, the target group with a weight of 20 receives twice as many requests as the other target group\.
 If there's only one target group specified, then the default value is 100\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)